jhu-lcsr/lcsr_controllers/src/friction/README.md

 desired joint-space position.
 It's provided as a simple library class and member function call.

-Each compensator requires 5 parameters:
+Each compensator requires 4 parameters:

-* The linear proportional gain used for this joint outside of the static friction region.
 * Lower and upper static efforts.
 These are the constant torques or forces which will be applied within the displacement offsets of the goal position.
   These are the `T_s-` and `T_s+` in the  model below.